 - Answer any questions you have about your emergency or about our other services

 Call us now to get in the same day for your dental emergency – we offer both early morning and late afternoon appointments.
-If you’re part of the Excel Membership Club, you get one complimentary emergency exam per year.
+If you’re part of the Excel Membership Plan, you get one complimentary emergency exam per year.
 Come see us 1427 W. State Hwy.
 J – just off US 65.

 Rely on Our Skill to Help With Your Dental Dilemma

 Over their years of dental practice, Drs.
 Davis and Matthews have helped our patients through just about every kind of dental crisis imaginable.
 Rest assured, they and our skilled team will do all we can to help you feel better and repair any damage to your smile.
 Here are a few urgent dental needs that we commonly treat:

 - Loose or dislodged tooth